avianbc/blog/content/about.md

 ## What I Do

-I am a **Lead Full Stack Developer** who has both contributed to and led development on a diverse set of software projects in domains such as:
+I am a **Principal Software Engineer - Tech Lead** who has both contributed to and led development on a diverse set of software projects in domains such as:

 * Insurance (Health, Auto, Homeowners, and many more)
 * Healthcare